 Bone turnover markers - by-products of bone formation and resorption that can be measured in the serum or urine - have been systematically studied during pregnancy in multiple studies (1).
-In the nonpregnant adult with osteoporosis these bone markers are fraught with significant intra- and interindividual variability which limit their utility on an individual basis.
-There are additional problems with the use of bone markers during pregnancy, including lack of pre-pregnancy baseline values; hemodilution; increased GFR; altered creatinine excretion; placental, uterine and fetal contributions; degradation and clearance by the placenta; and lack of diurnally timed or fasted specimens.
-Bone resorption has been assessed using urinary (deoxypyridinoline, pyridinoline, and hydroxyproline) and serum (C-telopeptide) markers, and the consistent finding is that bone resorption appears increased from early or midpregnancy (1).
-Conversely, bone formation has been assessed by serum markers (osteocalcin, procollagen I carboxypeptides and bone specific alkaline phosphatase) that were generally not corrected for hemodilution or increased GFR.
+In the nonpregnant adult with osteoporosis these bone markers are fraught with significant intra- and inter-individual variability which limit their utility on an individual basis.
+There are additional problems with the use of bone markers during pregnancy, including lack of prepregnancy baseline values; hemodilution; increased GFR; altered creatinine excretion; placental, uterine and fetal contributions; degradation and clearance by the placenta; and lack of diurnally timed or fasted specimens.
+Bone resorption has been assessed using urinary (deoxypyridinoline, pyridinoline, and hydroxyproline) and serum (C-telopeptide) markers, and the consistent finding is that bone resorption appears increased from early or mid-pregnancy (1).
+Conversely, bone formation has been assessed by serum markers (osteocalcin. procollagen carboxypeptides, and bone specific alkaline phosphatase) that were generally not corrected for hemodilution or increased GFR.
 These bone formation markers are decreased in early or mid-pregnancy from pre-pregnancy or non-pregnant values and rise to normal or above before term (1).
-The lack of correction for hemodilution and increased GFR means that the apparent decline in bone formation markers may actually occur despite no change or even an increase in bone formation.
+The lack of correction for hemodilution and increased GFR means that the apparent decline in bone formation markers may not indicate a true decline in bone formation; it could mask no change or even an increase in bone formation.
 It should be noted that total alkaline phosphatase rises early in pregnancy due to the placental fraction and is not a useful marker of bone formation during pregnancy.